nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Adding a tuition class: `addclass`
 Adds a tuition class with a set l/LIMIT of students at specified t/TIME.
+The students to be added are optional.
+If the student the user intends to add is not present, or the class limit has been exceeded, TutAssistor will alert names of these students.

-Format: `addclass n/NAME l/LIMIT c/CAPACITY ts/TIMESLOT s/NAME,NAME,NAME... [r/REMARK]`
+Format: `addclass n/NAME l/LIMIT c/CAPACITY ts/TIMESLOT [s/NAME,NAME,NAME...] [r/REMARK]`

 Examples:
 - `addclass n/Chemistry l/16 c/4 ts/Thu 15:00-17:00 s/Bernice Yu`